qpsolvers/qpsolvers/doc/supported-solvers.rst

 Supported solvers
 *****************

-Solvers that are detected as installed on your machine are listed in:
+Supported solvers will be made available when they are detected on your system.
+Their compatibility is verified by `continuous integration <https://github.com/qpsolvers/qpsolvers/actions>`__.

+The list of solvers detected on your system is available at:

 .. autodata:: qpsolvers.available_solvers